ECF/bndtools.grpc/README.md

 2. Add the proto file to a bndtools bundle project and add the bndtools -generate command to the bnd.bnd project file.

-When both of these are done, the bndtools -generate command will be invoked, triggering immediate java code generation for the following:
+When both of these are done, the bndtools '''-generate''' command will be invoked, triggering immediate java code generation for the following:

 a.
 Classes corresponding to any/all request+response protocol buffers declarations.